SomeRandomCpu/aseprite-installer/README.md

-**CHECK RELEASE NOTES FOR CURRENTLY ACTIVE FEATURES**

 # Aseprite Installer
 A basic installer that downloads and builds Aseprite from scratch.

 REMEMBER TO GO BUY ASEPRITE IF YOU LIKE THE SOFTWARE

-This script intends to make it easier to install...
+This script intends to auto make Asperite.

-...except that it's on Linux.
-You probably can easily compile Aseprite if you use Linux

 # Install Stuff
-FOR UBUNTU-BASED DISTROS ONLY (Might make a windows batch soon... maybe)
+FOR FEDORA-BASED DISTROS ONLY (Might make a windows batch soon... maybe)

 Download the shell script from releases.
 Mark executable then run from command line, and run.
 Customize the install process with the following arguments